-A pre-contact was done initially to confirm the correct contact at all sampled establishments, to obtain an e-mail address for those contacts, and to confirm that individual respondents were in-scope.
-Subsequently, all in-scope respondents were e-mailed an invitation to participate in the survey, with links to the electronic questionnaire application and instructions on how to access the application.
-At least two phone follow-up attempts and four e-mail follow-up attempts are made to all respondents in order to convince them to return their questionnaires.
+A pre-contact was done initially to confirm the mailing address of all respondents, to confirm the language of the respondents and to confirm that individual respondents were in-scope.
+Subsequently, all in-scope respondents were mailed a package consisting of an introductory letter and a questionnaire in the language identified during the pre-contact.
+This was a mail-out, mail-back survey.
+At least three follow-up attempts were made to all respondents in order to convince them to return their questionnaires.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 Sampling errors arise from the fact that the information obtained from a sample of the population is applied to the entire population.
 The sampling method as well as the estimation method, the sample size and the variability associated to each measured variable determine the sampling error.
 A possible measure of sampling errors is the coefficient of variation.
 It represents the proportion of the estimate that comes from the variability associated to it.
 For the Survey of Regulatory Compliance Cost, the coefficient of variation is about 4% at the most aggregated level (all regulations, Canada) for total and average time as well as for total and average cost.
 When looking at more detailed estimates, one should expect higher CVs.